merely-useful/py-rse/index.md

 results.dat              100%  9  1.0 MB/s 00:00
 ```

-Note the colon `:`, seperating the hostname of the server and the pathname of
+Note the colon `:`, separating the hostname of the server and the pathname of
 the file we are copying to.
 It is this character that informs `scp` that the source or target of the copy is
 on the remote machine and the reason it is needed can be explained as follows: